LAST UPDATED: 20 September 2023

-The main advantage that cotton shirts provide to race directors is that they are budget friendly.
+As for pure cotton shirts, the main advantage they provide to race directors is that they are budget-friendly.
 Many smaller running events (up to 150 runners) and inaugural event race directors choose cotton finisher shirts their first year as they are still gauging turnout and learning about the runners they attract to their event.

-- Technical T-shirts are the better choice for the more competitive runners.
+- Technical T-shirts are the better choice for more competitive runners.
 Technical shirts are best suited for half-marathons, marathons, ultras, OCR and trail races.

 Short vs Long Sleeves

 Short sleeve shirts are by far the most popular with all running events, with some warmer weather races going to singlets or tank tops.
 But, if a race is held during the winter months in the more northerly regions, or if a trail run will have runners brushing up against foliage and exposed to high-altitude sun, then long sleeves may be your best bet for your runners' wellbeing and safety.